-Windows users may already be familiar with Disk Drill data recovery software.
+Windows users may already be familiar with Disk Drill Data Recovery.
 It has been a reliable solution for resolving data loss issues for many years.
 Its developers at CleverFiles have recently released the latest update of this versatile data recovery tool.
-Disk Drill for Windows 4.0 provides even more powerful data scanning and recovery capabilities as well as an improved user interface.
+Disk Drill for Windows 5 provides even more powerful data scanning and recovery capabilities as well as an improved user interface.
+We encourage readers who are unfamiliar with the way data recovery software works to visit our guide on the subject.
 Let’s take a look at the application’s features so you can see if it’s right for you.

-Let’s take a look at how to setup Disk Drill and run it through a few recovery scenarios.
+Let’s take a look at how to set up Disk Drill on a PC and run it through a few media recovery scenarios.

 - I downloaded the software from the Official website.

 - Clicking on the downloaded files started the installation.

 - All I had to do was click install and agree to allow the installer to make changes on my device.
 This is required so setup of Disk Drill can make changes to Windows settings.

 - I was then ready to launch Disk Drill and begin data recovery.

 The data recoveries discussed below all make the assumption that you have completed the installation process outlined above.
 Here’s how Disk Drill enabled me to quickly address the following data loss scenarios.

 Scenario 1: Can Disk Drill Recover Data from External Storage Media?